losfair/RefineDB/README.md

 - `bytes`: Byte array.
 - `set<T>`: A set with element type `T`.

-Note that *recursive types* are allowed and you can actually construct something like a binary tree:
+*Recursive types* are allowed and you can actually construct something like a binary tree:

 ```
 type BinaryTree<T> {